Systems for Machine Learning

 Department of Computer Science and Engineering, IIT Bombay

 Pre-requisites: Students should have taken a basic course in machine learning, and be familiar with concepts related to neural network training and inference.
-The course will involve a significant programming component (in the form of take-home assignments and proctored lab exams) in CUDA and PyTorch, so students must be comfortable with C++ and Python programming in a Linux environment.
+The course will involve a significant programming component in CUDA and PyTorch, so students must be comfortable with C++ and Python programming in a Linux environment.
 Students are expected to use free GPU resources available on cloud platforms to solve the take-home assignments.

 Lecture# Topics Slides References Programming Assignments